prisma/specs/cli/README.md

 List of inferred patterns:

+> Note: This list should be moved to a separate introspection spec

 **Variations of updatedAt fields**

 If a column has any of the names `updatedAt`, `updated_at`, `updated_on`, `updated`, `updateDate`, `updatedDate`, `lastModifiedDate` and is of a type that maps to the Prisma type `DateTime`, the following fieldPattern is added: